 - Very positive website reputation for a website that is responsible for the Main Content on the page.
 Very positive reputation of the creator of the Main Content, if different from that of the website.

 Once you have read the guidelines, I recommend taking a step back and thinking about the type and quality of content you are producing.
 You can then adapt your strategy accordingly.

-Just remember, changes will not happen overnight, and may require more than just carrying out a site audit.
-The example case study provides some insight on this.
+Just remember, changes will not happen overnight and may require more than just carrying out a site audit.
+The example case study provides some insight into this.